isomerpages/isomerpages-govtech/_careers/4-students-and-graduates.md

 * [Fang Ting Wei, B.Eng in Industrial & Systems Engineering and B.B.A in Accountancy, National University of Singapore](https://www.instagram.com/p/CHzGKObgX8Y/?utm_source=ig_web_copy_link){:target="_blank"}

 **How can you apply?**
-Applications are open from September until April for each cycle.
+<br> Applications are open from September until April for each cycle.
 If you have a passion for technology and a strong desire to play a part in our Smart Nation agenda, learn more about the scholarship at [https://go.gov.sg/smartnationscholarship](https://go.gov.sg/smartnationscholarship){:target="_blank"}.

 ### **GeekOut**
 Showcase your innovation and imagination by participating in GeekOut, a five-day technology bootcamp.
 We are challenging you to experience different technologies, and build practical tech solutions.